shaaawz/ML4T-Midterm/README.md

   - β0 and β1 are two unknown constants that represent the intercept and slope terms in the linear model.
 Together, β0 and β1 are known as the model coefficients or parameters.
 - [ ] RSS (Residual Sum of Squares)
   - measures the level of variance in the error term, or residuals, of a regression model.
 The smaller the residual sum of squares, the better your model fits your data; the greater the residual sum of squares, the poorer your model fits your data
-- [ ]  population regression line
+- [ ]  Population Regression Line
-  - which is the best linear approximation to the true relationship between X and Y
+  - which is the best linear approximation to the **true** relationship between X and Y
+- [ ] Least Square Line
+  -  it is the least squares **estimate** for f(X) based on the observed data
+- [ ] P-value
+  - a small p-value indicates that it is unlikely to observe such a substantial association between the predictor and the response due to chance, in the absence of any real association between the predictor and the response
+- [ ] Residual Standard Error (RSE) (formula on page 78) and used in calculating R2
+  -  an estimate of the standard deviation of ε.
+Roughly speaking, it is the average amount that the response will deviate from the true regression line.
+  -  The RSE provides an absolute measure of lack of fit of the model to the data
+- [ ] Correlation
+  - another measure of the linear relationship between X and Y
+- [ ]

 ## Machine Learning (Chap 1, 3, 8)
 - [ ]